Haivision/srt/docs/API/API-socket-options.md

 is that some buffer resources are allocated prior to the connection, so this value must fit both IPv4 and IPv6 for buffer memory allocation.

-The default value 1500 matches the standard MTU size for network devices.
-It is recommended that this value be set at maximum to the value of MTU size of the network device that you will use for connection.
+The default value of 1500 corresponds to the standard MTU size for network devices.
+It is recommended that this value be set to the maximum MTU size of the network device that you will use for the connection.

-Detailed recommendations for this value differ in the file and live mode.
+The recommendations for the value of `SRTO_MSS` differ between file and live modes.

-In the live mode a single call to `srt_send*` function may only send data that fit in one packet.
-This size is defined by the `SRTO_PAYLOADSIZE` option (defult: 1316) and it is also the size of the data in a single UDP packet.
-To save memory space, you may want then to set MSS in live mode to a value for which the "remaining space" matches `SRTO_PAYLOADSIZE` value (for default 1316 it will be 1360 for IPv4 and 1372 for IPv6).
-This is not done by default for security reasons: this may potentially lead to inability to read an incoming UDP packet if its size is by some reason bigger than the negotiated MSS.
-This may lead to misleading situations and hard to detect errors.
-You should set such a value only if the peer is trusted (that is, you can be certain that it will never come to a situation of having received an oversized UDP packet over the link used for the connection).
-See also limitations for `SRTO_PAYLOADSIZE`.
+In live mode a single call to the `srt_send*` function may only send data that fits in one packet.
+This size is defined by the `SRTO_PAYLOADSIZE` option (defult: 1316), and it is also the size of the data in a single UDP packet.
+To save memory space, you may want then to set `SRTO_MSS` in live mode to a value for which the "remaining space" matches the `SRTO_PAYLOADSIZE` value (for the default value of 1316 this will be 1360 for IPv4 and 1372 for IPv6).
+For security reasons, this is not done by default: it may potentially lead to the inability to read an incoming UDP packet if its size is for some reason bigger than the negotiated MSS, which may in turn lead to unpredictable behaviour and hard-to-detect errors.
+You should set such a value only if the peer is trusted (that is, you can be certain that you will never receive an oversized UDP packet over the link used for the connection).
+You should also consider the limitations of `SRTO_PAYLOADSIZE`.

 In the file mode `SRTO_PAYLOADSIZE` has a special value 0 that means no limit